 Rwanda’s main export is gold and its manufacturing sector is growing rapidly.
 Due to Rwanda’s move to position Kigali as to place for companies to locate their African headquarters, combined with the city’s cleanliness, security and liveability, we anticipate a boom in real estate in the short-to-medium term.

-Despite all these positives, there has been international concern over the lack of civic space in the country, potential succession planning issues post-Kagame and the risk factors that these may pose as well as security concerns on Rwanda’s border with the Democratic Republic of Congo (DRC) and diplomatic relations between the two countries.
+Despite all these positives, there has been international concern over the lack of civic space in the country, potential succession planning issues post-Kagame and the risk factors that these may pose as well as security concerns on Rwanda’s border with the Democratic Republic of Congo (DRC) and diplomatic relations between the two countries including allegations of interference in the DRC.

 Dar es Salaam.png